davidc6/exploring_rust/rust-notes/concurrency.md

 unsafe impl Sync for X {}
 ```

+Generally, all primitive types (i32, bool, str) are Send and Sync.
+These are auto
+traits.
+Auto traits get implemented for a type if its' fields are Send and Sync.
+If these traits are not needed, by implementing std::marker::PhantomData<T> marker
+trait, one can opt out of either.

-Which types are not Send or Sync then?
+### Which types are not Send and/or Sync then?

-- Raw pointers - since these have no safety guards.
-Dereferencing pointers is
+- Raw pointers (no Sync and Send) - since these have no safety guards.
+Dereferencing
-considered unsafe.
+pointers is considered unsafe.
-- `Rc` - reference (ref) count is shared and unsynchronised.
+- `Rc` (no Sync and Send) - reference (ref) count is shared and unsynchronised.
+If multiple threads held an Rc to the same allocation, there is a chance that
+they might try to modify the reference counter concurrency which will give unexpected
+results. (tip, Arc can come in handy in such cases).
 - `UnsafeCell` - `Cell` and `RefCell` are not Sync and Send either.
+UnsafeCell,
+on it's own, does not perform any synchronisation.

 ## Primitives